What You Need to Know About Medical Bankruptcies

 6. Consider taking out a bank loan

 Applying for a bank loan has often been the go-to solution for people in need of money they don’t have.
-While this solution is a reliable way to receive money, keep in mind that applying and qualifying for a loan can take time.
+While this solution is a reliable way to receive money, keep in mind that applying and qualifying for a loan as an individual or business can take time.
 It also means paying an interest rate on top of the total loan amount.

 7. Use fundraising to get rid of medical debt

 Crowdfunding is a proven way to raise funds quickly from family, friends, and even strangers who want to show their support.
-Creating a medical fundraiser gives you an outlet to tell your story and can keep you from falling into medical bankruptcy.
+Creating a medical fundraiser gives you an outlet to tell your story and can keep you from falling into the bankruptcy medical bills can cause.
 While it’s always hard to ask for help, you might be surprised by the number of friends and family members who want to help you figure out how to get rid of debt.

 Millions have turned to GoFundMe when they weren’t sure how to get rid of medical debt.
-Our free fundraising model means you can keep more of the funds you raise and reach your fundraising goal faster, and our sharing tools make it easy to spread the word on social media.
 If you need pointers along the way, our blog is here to help.
-These are just a few of our posts related to medical costs and fundraising:
+These are just a few of our posts related to medical costs and fundraising to avoid medical bankruptcies:

 - How to Find Surgery Assistance When You Need It Most